freenas/freenas-docs/userguide/sharing.rst

 best results, use :ref:`Windows (SMB) Shares`.

-.. _From Mac OS X:
+.. _From macOS:

-From Mac OS X
+From macOS
 ^^^^^^^^^^^^^

-To mount the NFS volume from a Mac OS X client, click on :menuselection:`Go --> Connect to Server`.
+To mount the NFS volume from a macOS client, click on :menuselection:`Go --> Connect to Server`.
 In the :guilabel:`Server Address` field, enter *nfs://* followed by the IP address of the %brand% system and the name of the